aidanmac/CollegeCV/README.md

 # CollegeCV
-A college project to create a CV weith Bootstrap
+A college project to create a CV using Twitter Bootstrap